 Let's talk about lab water

-The pure water guide kicks off with some interesting facts about the water used in laboratories (for example, did you realise that there are 4 different types of laboratory water, each suited to different applications?).
+The pure water guide kicks off with some interesting facts about the water used in laboratories.
 We also discuss some common problems linked to water contamination across a range of experimental processes, including nucleic acid and protein blotting, chromatography (very sensitive to poor quality water), spectroscopy and spectrometry, qPCR, histology and immunohistochemistry.

 There are various types of impurity you’ll find in water.
 Find out where they come from and what problems (including health risks) they can cause downstream (get it?).
 You might also be interested to learn about some of the tools used to test water purity, something else we cover.
 For example, you can buy small handheld gadgets to carry out some of these tests to check your water, which can be handy to know if you are looking to troubleshoot a problem experiment.